univec-ai/postvec/web/docs/models/index.md

 # How models work

-postvec does not download models as a side effect of anything.
-Package install does not. `setup` does not. `search()` does not.
+On an embedded host, add models with `postvec model pull`.
+In remote mode, administer them on the ninference fleet.
+Package install, `setup` and `search()` use the inventory that is already present.

 A name in `postvec.models` is a cache of what the engine currently advertises.
 Workers refresh it on an interval and prune stale entries